F5Networks/f5-openstack-agent/f5_openstack_agent/client/bigip-onboard-cli.md

 - icontrol_hostname: hostname of BIG-IP to be removed

 command example:
-1. Remove an existing BIG-IP from an existing group
+1. Remove an existing BIG-IP from an existing group, icontrol_hostname should be specified.

-`bigip-onboard delete 8842dbbb-8041-4318-9517-f09cd29a3f55 10.145.75.174`
+`bigip-onboard delete 8842dbbb-8041-4318-9517-f09cd29a3f55 --icontrol_hostname 10.145.75.174`

-2. Remove an existing group
+2. Remove an existing group.

 `bigip-onboard delete 8842dbbb-8041-4318-9517-f09cd29a3f55`

 ### 3. bigip-onboard update
-usage: Modify the admin properties of an existing bigip in an existing device group
+usage: Modify the admin properties of an existing BIG-IP in an existing device group

 required params:
 - id: ID of BIG-IP group